Carly has always had a passion for photography and is currently making her way through a degree in photojournalism.

 Light metering is therefore about simply choosing what is most important to you in your image, like capturing crisp movement or having a small or large depth of field.
 Light metering is easy once you have a good knowledge of aperture, shutter speed and ISO.
 Once you are familiar with all three, as well as having a good knowledge of your camera, it will become second nature.

-The link below shows how the light meter on your camera works.
+This is a good article about how the camera's light meter works.
 A high shutter speed does not let in enough light for the settings on the camera.
 The light meter therefore shows -2 when the fastest shutter speed is chosen.
 The slower shutter speed lets in too much light for the settings on the camera, and the meter therefore shows +2 on the slowest shutter speed.
 Ideally, you want the meter to be on 0, as this means there is the correct amount of light for your settings.
-Follow the link for a better understanding of how the light meter works.